HazelnutParadise/insyra/Docs/plot.md

 - `Title`: The title of the liquid chart.
 - `Subtitle`: The subtitle of the liquid chart.
-- `SeriesData`: The data for the liquid chart.
+- `Data`: The data for the liquid chart.
 Supported types:
   - `map[string]float32`: A map where keys are series names, and values are float values.
 - `ShowLabels` (optional): Display labels on the liquid chart.
 - `IsWaveAnimation` (optional): Enable/Disable wave animation.